How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 The Scientific Signals to Unleash or Pull the Plug on Ad Sets and Ads

 There are more targets to scaling then profit.
-Now that your major goals are set, here are some smaller goals to help increase profitability.
+Now that your major goals are set, here are some smaller goals to help you make media buying decisions.

-Firstly, you can scale your campaigns more effectively by coupling your ROAS goal with a MER goal and CPA goal.
+Firstly, you can scale your campaigns more effectively by coupling your contribution margin with a MER and CPA goal.
 A MER goal keeps the business alive.
 A CPA goal lets you know that an ad should net you a sale within the defined amount of ad spend.
-If you know, for instance, that your CPA needs to be $50 to get a ROAS of 300%, and you’ve spent $60, you may want to pause an ad.
+If you know, for instance, that your CPA for a top of funnel ad needs to be $50 so your contribution margin is profitable on the first order, and you’ve spent $60, you may want to pause an ad.

-Proxy metrics must not be your sole goal at all costs because they fluctuate with time, campaign settings, ad settings, and the ad itself.
+Proxy metrics are never your sole goal because they have no link to real business value, plus they fluctuate with time, campaign settings, ad settings, and the ad itself.
 For example, CPM will increase if fewer people use Facebook or Instagram.
 It’s not unusual for CPMs to quadruple amidst sale periods as brands spend more on ads.

 For all our Shopify ad accounts we build a monthly column set that lets us see the entire funnel.
 This column set makes it easy to identify the stage at which a campaign, an ad set, or an ad is not working.
 Here are the columns to copy our setup: